servicetitan/lazy-proxy/README.md

 **Not supported yet:**
 - Events

-## Lazy injection for IoC containers
+## Lazy Dependency Injection

-A dynamic lazy proxy can be used for IoC containers to change the resolving behaviour.
+Lazy proxies can be used for IoC containers to improve performance by changing the resolve behavior.

-Dependencies registered as lazy are created as dynamic proxy objects built in real time, but the real classes are resolved only after the first execution of proxy method or property.

-Also dynamic lazy proxy allows injection of circular dependencies.
+More info can be found in this article: https://dev.to/hypercodeplace/lazy-dependency-injection-37en

 [Lazy injection for Unity container](https://github.com/servicetitan/lazy-proxy-unity)